Never Trust An Insurance Adjuster If you were involved in a car accident the person who caused the accident likely Read

-If we receive an offer that is unreasonable, we will file your case in court to start the litigation process.
+If we receive a unfair denial, or offer that is unreasonable, we will file your case in court to start the litigation process.

 We will only file a lawsuit with client consent.
 We are lawyers that try car crash claims in front of juries when necessary.